It’s time for workplaces to shine a light on common disorders that often go undiagnosed and unmentioned.

-As one of the most prevalent disorders in the United States, depression directly impacts the workplace with both social and economic costs.
+As two of the most prevalent disorders in the United States, depression and anxiety directly affect the workplace with both social and economic costs.

-The National Institute of Mental Health reports that 6.7 percent of U.S. adults – 16.1 million people – experienced a major depressive episode in 2015.
-Women were more likely to experience depression than men (8.5 percent to 4.7 percent, respectively).
+The National Institute of Mental Health reports that 7.1 percent of U.S. adults – 17.3 million people – experienced a major depressive episode in 2017.
+Women were more likely to experience depression than men - 8.7 percent to 5.3 percent, respectively.

-In a 2016 American Psychological Association Work and Wellbeing survey , 16 percent of employees said mental health problems such as depression made job challenges more difficult to handle, and 15 percent said mental health issues kept them from achieving their goals at work.
-Younger workers had higher rates on both questions than older generations.
-28 percent of millennials responded that their job challenges were more difficult to handle, compared to 6 percent of baby boomers.
+In a 2016 American Psychological Association Work and Wellbeing survey , 16 percent of employees said mental health problems made job challenges more difficult to handle, and 15 percent said mental health issues kept them from achieving their goals at work.

 - A 2015 study found that depression costs society $210 billion per year .